andrewbaillie/andrewbaillie/stats/README.md

 }
 ```

-- A list of repos you want to gather stats from, this is an array of javascript objects in a file named `repoList.json`.
+- A list of repos you want to gather stats from, this is a stringified object passed in an environment variable called `REPOLIST`.

 ```json
 [